cbor-wg/cddl/draft-ietf-cbor-cddl.md

 a = 1 b = 2 c = 3
 ~~~

-group3 is a repetition of a type choice between a, b, and c[^unflex];  if just
+group3 is a repetition of a type choice between a, b, and c;  if just
 a is to be repeatable, a group choice is needed to focus the occurrence:

-[^unflex]: A comment has been that this is counter-intuitive.
-One solution
+(A comment has been that this could be counter-intuitive.
+The
-    would be to simply disallow unparenthesized usage of occurrence indicators
+specification writer is encouraged to use parentheses liberally to
-    in front of type choices unless a member key is also present like in group2 above.
+guide readers that are not familiar with CDDL precedence rules.)

 ~~~
 t = [group4]